-Further details of the Group's revenue and other income recognition polices are as follows:
+Further details of the Group's revenue and other income recognition policies are as follows:

 - (i) Income from sale of properties developed for sale in the ordinary course of business is recognised when legal assignment is completed, which is the point in time when the customer has the ability to direct the use of the property and obtain substantially all of the remaining benefits of the property.
 Deposits and instalments received on properties sold prior to the date of revenue recognition are included in contract liabilities (see Note 2(f)). - (ii) Where the Group receives its share of surplus from property development projects undertaken as joint development projects, sharing of such surplus is recognised in accordance with the terms of the joint development agreements, unless the control of the underlying properties under development have not been transferred.
 Proceeds received in advance from sale of properties of joint development projects prior to their completion are included in trade and other payables. - (iii) When the developer is obligated to settle the upfront premium to the Group at the inception of joint development agreement, such upfront premium is recognised as revenue when the Group has no further substantial acts to complete.
-Generally, such revenue is recognised as soon as the Group has performed its obligations in respect of the upfront premium and it has become non-refundable/non-cancellable. - (iv) Interest income is recognised on a time-proportion basis using the effective interest method. - (v) Rental income net of any incentives given to the lessee is recognised on a straight line basis over the periods of the respective leases. - (vi) Income from Urban Redevelopment Facilitating Services Company Limited ("Facilitating Services") is recognised upon completion of the sale of the properties by the owners in accordance with the terms of the sale agreement.
+Generally, such revenue is recognised as soon as the Group has performed its obligations in respect of the upfront premium and it has become non-refundable/non-cancellable.